rsksmart/lumino/README.md

 ### Error installing requirements

-If you receive an error, when you're installing Lumino requirements, try this procedure:
+If you receive an error when installing Lumino requirements, try this procedure:

 1. Exit the virtual environment using `deactivate` command
 2. Remove clientEnv folder: `rm -rf clientEnv`